Oz API

 For the latest API methods collection, please refer to our [API reference](https://apidoc.ozforensics.com/).

-**Single request** mode allows you to send all media along with the analysis request in one call and receive the results in the same response.
+* [**Single request**](/oz-knowledge/guides/developer-guide/api/oz-api/single-request.md) – send all the media together with the analysis request in one call and receive the results in the same response.
 This removes the need for multiple API calls – one is sufficient.
-However, if needed, you can still use the multi-request mode.
+Introduced in API 6.0.

 ---